 To ensure a regular flow of work and to minimize negative effects that may be caused by staff vacancies or outdated job descriptions, CSEA and the District agree to engage in regular communication.
 Regular communication between CSEA and District shall occur no less than once a month during the term of the contract.
-The meeting shall include the CSEA president, chief union steward, field representative, and chief negotiator or their designees and the Chief Human Resources Officer of the college or their designees.
+The meeting shall include the CSEA President, Chief Union Steward, Labor Relations Representative, and Chief Negotiator or their designees and the Chief Human Resources Officer of the college or their designees.